sebvey/python-fp/docs/pages/quickstart.md

 )
 ```

-### Results chaining
+## Results chaining

 You will often have to deal with multiple effects at once.
-To avoid the vanilla triangle of doom that would cause such dealing, xfp provides a convenient way to handle them altogether.
+To avoid the vanilla triangle of doom that would cause such dealing, xfp provides a convenient way to process them altogether.
 Let's illustrate it with a mock use case.
 A table computing and writing from three different sources :

 ```python